yii2mod/collection/README.md

 #####```collapse()```

-Collapse the collection of items into a single array:
+The `collapse` method collapses a collection of arrays into a flat collection:
 ```php
 $collection = new Collection([[1, 2, 3], [4, 5, 6], [7, 8, 9]]);